 The individualGrade is given due to either outstanding or not enough contribution of a student to the project.
-By passing skill classes, the students can get a reward called skillClassGrade, which is 1 if the students passed all skill classes, 0.5 if the students passed all but one skill classes, and 0 if the students passed all but two skill classes.
-Failing more than 2 skill classes will lead to an NG in the project.
+By passing skill classes, the students can get a reward called skillClassGrade, which is 1 if the students passes sufficiently many components of all skill classes, 0.5 if the students passed most components, and 0 if the students fails for a critical amount of the skill class tasks.
+Failing all components of more than 2 skill classes will lead to an NG in the project.
 Missing mandatory project events such as project meetings and examination moments will lead to a reduction of the grade or even to receiving an NG for the project.